ckm3/SigSpec-backup/README.md

 ## Usage
 For Windows build:

 No installation required!
-Just download the link target below.
+Just download the link target above.
 It is ready to use.

 For Linux/Unix: